-Prerequisite: A grade of "C" or better in ENGL 100 F College Writing or ENGL 100HF Honors College Writing

-Advisory: A grade of "C" or better in ENGL 102 F Introduction to Literature
+Prerequisite: A grade of "C" or better in ENGL 100 F or ENGL 100HF Advisory: A grade of "C" or better in ENGL 102 F

 Three hours lecture per week.
 This course covers the reading and study of poems from ancient to modern times in English and in translation.
 Poets represented may include Blake, Dickinson, Donne, Eliot, Frost, Keats, Neruda, Paz, Shakespeare, Whitman, Yeats and Levertov.
 The focus of the course is on the analysis of poetic techniques and the interpretation of universal themes.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE, IGETC